6079-smith/agent-training/README.md

 npm run dev
 ```

-This starts both the backend (http://localhost:3001) and frontend (http://localhost:5173).
+This starts the Next.js development server at http://localhost:3000

 ## Usage Workflow